Bingo (British version): Gameplay

-Electronic bingo
+Electronic

 Most bingo clubs in the UK now offer electronic bingo.
 This allows players to purchase more than the standard 6 tickets per game, thus increasing their chances of winning.
 Customers purchase 'bingo packages', consisting of a certain number of tickets for each game, as well as extra flyers or special tickets such as National Bingo Game tickets.
 The electronic terminal on which the game is played automatically marks the numbers off the tickets when each number is called.
 It then orders the tickets so that the best tickets in play can be seen on the screen.
 This allows players to purchase a larger number of tickets than they would usually be able to handle from playing on paper.
 Of course, the cost of electronic bingo is proportionally higher than playing the standard 6 tickets.
 In order to encourage more customers to play electronic bingo, clubs usually sell "Electronic Bingo Packages" which effectively makes the cost of each ticket better value for money.
 For example, if a club was selling strips of 6 for £12 for a session, which corresponds to £2 per ticket, then they may sell an Electronic Bingo Package of 24 tickets for £36; £1.50 per ticket.